 6. Initial Prep

 Arriving home with shopping means getting sorted.
-To make things as quick and easy as possible during the week, I wash and store the fruit and vegetables that I can straight away.
-For instance, I peel and freeze bananas for smoothies, wash and dry bunches of herbs and baby spinach leaves to store in airtight containers (they don’t wilt or get wasted this way!) and cut broccoli into florets to store easily in one container in the fridge.
-I also put things in their home such as pantry items (already in jars) away in the pantry.
-I store fridge items according to category to keep them fresher and more nutritious for longer, for instance meat and dairy higher in the fridge and fruits and vegetables lower down in the crisper.
-This also means the shelves in the middle are then free for the food I’m going to prep.
+To make things as quick and easy as possible during the week, you could wash and store fruit and vegetables straight away.
+For instance, peel and freeze bananas for smoothies, wash and dry bunches of herbs and baby spinach leaves to store in airtight containers (they don't wilt or get wasted this way!) and cut broccoli into florets to store easily in one container in the fridge.
+Put things in their home such as pantry items (already in jars) away in the pantry.
+Store fridge items according to category to keep them fresher and more nutritious for longer, for instance meat and dairy higher in the fridge and fruits and vegetables lower down in the crisper.
+This also means the shelves in the middle are then free for the food you're going to prep.

-This initial prep means I have an organised kitchen and already have a lot done before I’ve even cooked.
+This initial prep means you'll have an organised kitchen and already have a lot done before you've even cooked.
 This is motivating and supports less waste so it's a win-win!

-There’s no best order to food prep in.
-The way that works is the best way.
+There's no best order to food prep in.
+The way that works for you is the best way.
 However grouping jobs together and doing longer jobs first, makes the best use of time.
-So if I’m doing a batch of roast vegetables, I’ll turn the oven on ASAP to preheat whilst I’m chopping.
-I’ll also see if there’s anything else that needs the oven, like the loaf I eat for brekkie, this banana bread I like for a midweek snack or the baked chicken I add to easy lunches and raw nuts that I toast myself in bulk every month.
+So if you're doing a batch of roast vegetables, turn the oven on ASAP to preheat whilst you chop.
+If there's anything else that needs the oven factor that in like this banana bread for a midweek snack or baked chicken to add to easy lunches.
 This same theory goes for the food processor and any jobs its needed for.
-I’ll make raw cacao protein balls you could follow it up with hummus and make enough quantity that those foods are prepped for at least a week if not two!
+If you make raw cacao protein balls you could follow it up with hummus and make enough quantity that those foods are prepped for at least a week if not two!

 Enjoy this post?
 I’d love you to share it!